ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 # Semblance

+# A Use Case

+Your team has sketched out some process to utilize the company's brand new Rest API endpoints: www.paracme.com/foo www.paracme.com/bar

+You're ready to implement the process, called parrot.

+Parrot takes two parameters and adds them.
+It then takes a key value from a request to the foo endpoint and a key value from the bar endpoint and adds those.
+It multiples the two sums and returns that.

+The problem?  **_The APIs dependencies are not created yet.
+They're behind schedule._**

+No worries... just get your QA team to fake results of the API to help you test your process.
+But wait!

+**How can we do it cleanly?**

+The QA team can start building test cases immediately.
+They set to work constructing a set of test cases for parrot.

+They build a file containing the following for each test case:
+* a test case name
+* a list of positional arguments for the function
+* a list of keyword arguments for the function
+* the endpoints the function will use plus faked data for each endpoint for that test case

+Meanwhile your developers are building the process.

+By the time the developers are ready for a test case, QA has a list of them constructed, none of which took any coding at all.

+The developers plug their process into the test cases using a Semblance engine, and wham! the test, resolve, refactor cycle has begun for all of the existing test cases.

+Meanwhile, the QA team is adding more and more cases, independent of the code base.

 # Origin Story

 Every superhero needs an origin story, right?
 Preferably one which establishes the motivation for that hero's mission!